Hotel revenue produced through your own website can remain stubbornly stuck at the same level.

 - Your team fields hundreds of guest questions daily.
 Put this intelligence to good use by making your website more intuitive.
 For example, if you have numerous room types and this often confuses customers, be sure to have a ‘compare rooms’ feature.

 If you are in charge of a major complex with several restaurants, a wedding venue, a golf course, spa and fitness facilities, your website needs to fulfill a lot of different functions.
-It is all too easy to lose sight of its main purpose: to drive online bookings.
-While each department thinks it deserve more prominence, resist the temptation to treat them equally.

 - Implement an easy-to-use booking widget.
 No matter what page is visited, the ‘Book Now’ button should be accessible at all times.
 Make sure that it stands out visually.